Home

 ---------------------------------------------------------------------------------------

-Later that same summer, Debi and Laurie heard about another rock festival - this one being held near Washington DC - and they asked me if I wanted to hitch to that one with them also.
-Other Bums would be going to this one too, and they said since it was sure to be a much smaller festival we would be more likely to find our Beach Bum friends this time.
+Later that same summer, we all heard about another rock festival—this one being held near Washington DC.
+Debi Red and Mama Pfeff asked me if I wanted to hitch to that one with them also.
+Once again other Bums would be going, and they said since it was definitely going to be a much smaller festival, we would be more likely to find our friends this time.

 -------------------